 Prior to the Indonesian take-over, nobody bothered about the border – the local people maintained their traditional trade, the Dutch administered the Waris and other tribes on the PNG side, Australia looked after a piece of South West Papua, Europeans on both sides happily visited with no such necessities as passports, visas and customs declarations.
 Suddenly, all this changed – the border was rigorously enforced and marked, Patrol Posts such as Imonda in the Waris tribal area of the Sepik District established, PIR patrols carefully mapped border trails and incursions to and fro across the border became the norm.
 The sad thing in all this was the fact that a clansman on this side became a PNG citizen whilst his brother, perhaps living in a hamlet 500 metres away was now an Indonesian.

-Indonesia quickly realized what an asset it had grabbed – pristine forests to be logged, natural gas and oil fields to be tapped, the world’s largest gold, copper and silver deposit to be exploited, namely the Freeport mine with, in 2016, over 1 billion pounds of copper, over 1 million ounces of gold, 2 million ounces silver extracted with, unfortunately, downstream river systems swamped with millions of tons of debris.
-The Freeport Mine is the largest economic entity in Indonesia and the biggest tax-payer.
+Indonesia quickly realised what an asset it had grabbed—pristine forests to be logged, natural gas and oil fields to be tapped, the world’s largest gold, copper and silver deposit to be exploited, namely the Freeport Mine with, in 2016, over one billion pounds of copper, over one million ounces of gold, two million ounces silver extracted with, unfortunately, downstream river systems swamped with millions of tons of debris.
+The Freeport Mine is the largest economic entity in Indonesia and the biggest taxpayer.
 And, lastly, one of the largest transmigration programs in the world with Javanese moved out of their densely-populated island to, supposedly, vacant areas of West Papua.